Do glasses cause dark circles? This is one of the most common questions that every glasses wearer has in his or her mind.

 - If your eyes feel stressed or tired, massage them gently to boost the blood circulation and prevent the growth of darkness under your eyes.
 Also, take off your glasses from time to time to give your eyes and nose some rest.

-- You can also use a cool eye mask.
+- You can also use a cooling eye mask.
 Keep it in the refrigerator overnight and use it afterwards.
 The cooling sensation will downsize your blood vessels and thereby reduce the appearance of your dark circles.

 - Keep your glasses germs free by washing them with an antibacterial liquid soap.
 The germs and bacteria on your specs can cause itchiness, redness or pigmentation around the eye area.
+Follow up with a glasses cleaning cloth to make the lenses free of any spots.

 These are all the handy tips that will work to reduce your dark circles or prevent them if you don’t have any.
 There is not a quick and permanent fix for dark circles.
 You have to constantly look after your skin and eyes so you don’t have them, even more so, when you wear glasses.
 Sport thin frames with thin lenses to take any extra weight away from your eyes or nose.